What’s an Air Conditioning Dry Charge?

 Top reasons for buying an R-410A system

-- Greater energy efficiency for affordable in-home comfort
+- Improved energy efficiency for reduced cost of comfort

-- State-of-the-art technology to reduce humidity
+- Modern technology to lower humidity

 - Current production refrigerant solutions allowing longer life and extended availability of refrigerant

-- Expanded warranty periods for even greater peace of mind
+- Longer warranty periods for significant peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Eco friendly refrigerant that reduces the carbon imprint that negatively impacts our environment
+- Earth friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

-- Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance
+- Matched coil solutions for improved reliability and guaranteed cooling and heating performance

-Definitely.
+Absolutely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 What about the warranty?

-It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
-As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
-Until that time however, indications are that there will likely be sufficient supply to meet the current demand.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
+Until then, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Stallion Heating and Air Conditioning for clarification.